Now that schools are reopening, I wonder what awaits the students and which “R” they’re filled with: relief, regret, or rejection.

 We can increase the use of audio and base learning on more than just reading.
 Technology has come far enough for us to make every book, article, assignment, question, and answer, available as audio for those who prefer that.

-We can learn more through conversations and storytelling with Conversational Artificial Intelligences, as exemplified by Alexa and Siri.
+We can learn more through conversations and storytelling with Conversational Artificial Intelligence, as exemplified by Alexa and Siri.

 We can build more solutions for smart devices and allow students the freedom to learn wherever they want and not just while sitting.